Folium Systems

 A demo is not the same as operations

-• Why sandbox proofs matter
+• Why sandbox examples matter

 • How to evaluate an AI demo